wzh99/IRL/README.md

 ### Inlining

 Replace calls to procedures with copies of their bodies.
-This pass can expose optimization opportunities to later passes.
+This pass can expose opportunities to later optimizations.
 See [`pass::inl::Inliner`](src/pass/inl.rs).

 ### Pointer Operation Expansion